Nakano-Fandao/pekora_lang_generator/README.md

 Have you ever felt such feelings before?

-- "This website is not funny.
-I wish I could read it by Pekora's words!!"
+- "This website isn't fun at all.
+I wish I could read it in Pekora's words!!"
-- "Mails from my boss are scary.
+- "It's really scary to read mails from my boss.
 I wish Pecora was my boss..."

 We were usually feeling that way and also these kinds of things have happened to you, right?
 That is why we have created this wonderful extension to relieve such feelings by borrowing Pekora's energy.